 Horizon Structures Presents Rare Chicken Breed Care Guide Series…

 Want to have a show-stopping flock?
 Consider the Onagadori!
-The Onagadori is a type of chicken native to Japan that’s active and curious, with a medium body and gorgeous, long tail feathers.
+The Onagadori chicken is a type of breed native to Japan that’s active and curious, with a medium body and gorgeous, long tail feathers.
 Despite its intelligence and docile nature, Onagadori is one of the rarest birds to find as it’s considered critically endangered.

 Photo credit: pipanews.com